 The important thing post surgery is to stay positive and relaxed, and let nature run its course.
 Remember, your body is adept at self-healing.
 It knows how to repair itself.
 All you have to do is give it the proper nutrition, minimize stress, get plenty of rest, and promote good circulation.

 I send my love to everyone taking this journey right now.
-If you would like my help with getting through breast cancer in an inspiring and ultra-healthy way, please sign up for my free e-newsletters on the right, or “like” me on Facebook (Marnie Clark Breast Health Coach) and I’ll do my utmost to keep you informed and empowered on your healing journey… and beyond.
+If you would like my help with getting through breast cancer in an inspiring and ultra-healthy way, please sign up for my free e-newsletters on the right, and/or “like” me on Facebook (Marnie Clark, Breast Health Coach) and I’ll do my utmost to keep you informed and empowered on your healing journey… and beyond.